MSSNY LEADERSHIP

 An active member of MSSNY, Dr. Dowling has served as Commissioner for Science and Public Health, co-chair of the Addiction and Psychiatric Medicine Committee, chair of the Task Force on Alcohol and Health and vice chair of the Committee on Bioterror and Emergency Preparedness.
 In addition, they serve on the Advisory Committee and as faculty for the Veteran’s Mental Health Training Initiative, a collaborative effort by MSSNY, NYSPA and NASW-NY to train NY practitioners to assist warriors and veterans with post-traumatic stress and TBI.

 When the ISTOP law was under consideration in Albany, Dr. Dowling—working with MSSNY staff—was instrumental in helping a MSSNY led coalition obtain the right for a designee to assist a physician with mandated PMP lookups.
-They currently serve on the AMA’s LGBTQ Advisory Committee and Pain Management and Substance Use Task Force and on MSSNY’s Committee on Physician Wellness and Resilience.
+They recently served for four years on the AMA’s LGBTQ Advisory Committee, including a year as Chair and Immediate Past Chair, and Pain Management and Substance Use Task Force and on MSSNY’s Committee on Physician Wellness and Resilience.
 With MSSNY physician leadership and staff, they are a driving force behind the development of MSSNY’s P2P (peer to peer) support program, where volunteer peer support physicians are trained to assist their siblings in medicine with work and personal stress They previously worked with the MSSNY/OASAS Planning Committee that developed a 3-hour CME program on pain management and opioid abuse, which is available free to MSSNY members to meet the New York State mandated CME requirement.

-As a member of the New York Delegation to the American Medical Association (AMA), Dr. Dowling has collaborated with others to update AMA policies in several public health areas, including psychiatric and substance use disorders, access to care issues, preservation pf medically necessary care for patients with chronic pain, LGBTQ health issues and societal and healthcare inequities.
+As a member of the New York Delegation to the American Medical Association (AMA), Dr. Dowling has collaborated with others to update AMA policies in several public health areas, including psychiatric and substance use disorders, access to care issues, preservation of medically necessary care for patients with chronic pain, LGBTQ health issues and societal and healthcare inequities.
+Dr. Dowling now serves as a member of the Board of Directors for GLMA: Health Professionals Advancing LGBTQ+ Equality.

 Dr. Dowling received the American Psychiatric Association’s Bruno Limo Award in 2003 for “outstanding contributions to the care and understanding of victims of disaster” for their work with emergency services personnel after the World Trade Center attacks in 2001.
 In addition, Dr. Dowling received a Long Island Healthcare Heroes Award from Long Island Business News for their work in support of veterans and others with chronic psychiatric illnesses.
-In 2015, they were awarded MSSNY’s Charles D. Sherman Award for their support of medical students.
-They are a co-author of Disaster Psychiatry: Readiness, Evaluation, and Treatment, a textbook intended to prepare psychiatrists and other mental health professionals to respond to disasters and mass casualty events.
+They were awarded MSSNY’s Charles D. Sherman Award for their support of medical students in 2015 and the Excellence in Teaching and Mentoring Award by the MSSNY Medical Student Section in 2023.
+They are a co-author of Disaster Psychiatry: Readiness, Evaluation, and Treatment, a textbook intended to prepare psychiatrists and other mental health professionals to respond to disasters and mass casualty events and have co-authored several papers on topics including traumatic stress, depression, substance use disorders, work stress in medicine, peer support, and medical care of LGBTQ+ patients.

-Dr. Dowling lives in Oakdale, NY with their spouse Theresa.
+Dr. Dowling lives in East Patchogue NY with their spouse, Theresa.

 MSSNY SPEAKER